rclone/rclone/docs/content/filtering.md

 by avoiding listing unnecessary directories.
 Whether optimisation is desirable depends on the specific filter rules and source remote content.

-Optimisation occurs if either:
+Directory recursion optimisation occurs if either:

 * A source remote does not support the rclone `ListR` primitive. local, sftp, Microsoft OneDrive and WebDav do not support `ListR`.
 Google Drive and most bucket type storage do.
 [Full list](https://rclone.org/overview/#optional-features)

-* On other remotes, if the rclone command is not naturally recursive, provided it is not run with the `--fast-list` flag. `ls`, `lsf -R` and `size` are naturally recursive but `sync`, `copy` and `move` are not.
+* On other remotes (those that support `ListR`), if the rclone command is not naturally recursive, and provided it is not run with the `--fast-list` flag. `ls`, `lsf -R` and `size` are naturally recursive but `sync`, `copy` and `move` are not.